-The signs and symptoms of a stroke often develop quickly.
-However, they can develop over hours or even days, such as when a transient ischemic attack (TIA) turns into a stroke.
+The signs and symptoms of a stroke often occur quickly.
+However, they can develop over hours or even days.
+This sometimes happens when a transient ischemic attack (TIA) — a blockage that breaks up before it damages your brain — turns into a stroke.

 The type of symptoms depends on the type of stroke and the area of the brain that is affected.

 Signs of a TIA or stroke may include:

 - Sudden confusion, trouble speaking, or trouble understanding speech

 - Sudden numbness or weakness, especially on one side of the body

 - Sudden severe headache with no known cause

 - Sudden trouble seeing from one or both eyes